Order Execution Policy

 Structured products are executed with the product provider concerned.
 In such cases the Product Provider is the sole execution venue for that product.
-BD follows an established internal process to analyse and compare market data, ensuring a fair price is obtained for BD’s clients.
+RBCBD follows an established internal process to analyse and compare market data, ensuring a fair price is obtained for RBCBD’s clients.

 9. Order Aggregation